brooklynrail/brooklynrail-platform/content/events/2022/09/dani-and-sheilah-restack-cuts-in-the-day.md

 ---
 title: "Dani and Sheilah ReStack: Cuts in the Day"
-deck: "Featuring ReStack and Amanda Gluibizzi "
+deck: Featuring ReStack and Amanda Gluibizzi, with sua yoo
 summary: Multimedia collaborators Dani and Sheilah ReStack join Rail Art Editor Amanda Gluibizzi for a conversation.
 We conclude with a poetry reading by sua yoo.